Birds in winter

 Many birds do die through starvation in winter, but it's only if freezing temperatures continue without a thaw in the daytime for several days in a row that there's a likelihood of mass deaths.

 Changes in winter weather often cause a disappearance or appearance of birds on feeders, which does not necessarily follow a pattern that to us humans would seem logical.

-Why has the food I've left out for birds not been touched?
+Why is the food I've left out for birds untouched?

 Where are the birds?
 Has something happened to them?